Pathways

 In-Club → Prep

-Coaches select gymnasts for Prep grade when they're consistently hitting their routines, showing good form, and demonstrating readiness to train at a higher intensity.
+Coaches select gymnasts for Prep when they are consistently hitting their routines, showing good form and ready to train at a higher intensity.

 • Higher expectations for routine execution and cleanliness